AndrewTaro/DamageMonitor/README.md

 # Damage Monitor
-This mod tracks the damage exchanges between visible ships.
+This mod monitors and provides detailed information on the damage dealt to visible ships.
 The damages against non-spotted ships will not be tracked.

 ![image](https://github.com/user-attachments/assets/950183b1-1c25-44ed-82f6-7816f4ab1867)